Community and voluntary organisations have played a major part in responding to the COVID-19 pandemic throughout the city, for example:

 Practical guidance and advice

-Check the government guidance for people working in, visiting or delivering to other people's homes.
+- working in, visiting or delivering to other people's homes

-There is also government guidance to help with running your charity during the coronavirus (COVID-19) outbreak.
+- help with running your charity during the coronavirus outbreak

 Find more support from the National Council for Voluntary Organisations.